 “At BETWEEN we are very fortunate in that they give us the freedom to use the technology we want in order to achieve the solution required by the client.
 The freedom that we have to develop the project as we believe appropriate, according to our experience and the needs of the market, is the same freedom that is applied internally.”
 That is, “everyone has a voice and a vote.
 When projects or day-to-day issues are laid out, everyone can offer their opinion and contribute to find a solution,” says Ricardo Alonso.
 This fact goes even further.
-The Project Development Manager explains that it is very important for him to receive feedback and, for this, he send out an anonymous questionnaire to find out how they see him and what they think his strengths and weaknesses are.
+The Project Development Manager explains that it is very important for him to receive feedback and, for this, he send out an anonymous questionnaire to every web developer to find out how they see him and what they think his strengths and weaknesses are.
 This is then used to help him “to continue improving as a manager with real first hand feedback”.
 Can you imagine being able to value your manager?

 A typical day for the BETWEEN IT team

 On a practical level, the IT Solutions team meets for 15 minutes so as to know how each member is getting on and whether they have any questions or have run aground due to whatever obstacle.
-Cooperation and group problem solving is vital in order to find new, creative solutions.
+Cooperation and group problem solving is vital for any web developer in order to find new, creative solutions.
 Another important point are the value deliveries.
 Approximately every two weeks, a part of the project is delivered to the client, which ensures that they are very involved from the beginning.
 The customer tests what has been created and gives feedback.

 Positive points of working in this way